 Contact Local Authorities

-It’s best to alert your local authorities of any OfferUp scams.
-They will likely want to see evidence, so take screenshots of the scammer’s profile and any messages you’ve exchanged.
-Ask the investigating officer to follow up with OfferUp.
-You’ll also need the agency case number or event ID, investigative officer name, and investigating officer contact information to share with OfferUp.
+It's best to alert your local authorities of any OfferUp scams.
+They will likely want to see evidence, so take screenshots of the scammer's profile and any messages you've exchanged.
+You'll also need the agency case number or event ID, investigative officer name, and investigating officer contact information to share with OfferUp.

 Report OfferUp Scams to the FTC

-All matters of fraud and internet fraud, including OfferUp scams, should be reported to the Federal Trade Commission (FTC) and the FBI's Internet Crime Complaint Center (IC3), which you can easily do online.
+All matters of fraud, including scams on the OfferUp app, should be reported to the Federal Trade Commission (FTC) and the FBI's Internet Crime Complaint Center (IC3), which you can easily do online.